February 26, 2016

 Because Scrum sounds pretty simple, many people are tempted to skip training entirely or save money by using internal trainers that haven’t used and don’t fully understand Scrum.
 Those short-term savings can have huge long-term costs as I outlined in this article, Yes You Do Need Agile Training.
 You are going to want everyone to understand and buy-in, so spend the time and effort to do it well.

 Hire trainers that have been through a Waterfall to Scrum Transition before, preferably someone who has supported dozens of organizations.
 You can find more information on selecting trainers and planning for training in How to Develop Your Agile Training Plan.

 We highly recommend role-based training for organizations launching new Scrum teams.
-This includes Agile and Scrum Training for Teams, Scrum Master Certification, Scrum Product Owner, and Agile for Leaders training for those managers and leaders who need to understand and support teams.
+This includes not only the previously mentioned Scrum Master Certification and Scrum Product Owner training but Agile for Teams and Agile for Leaders training for those managers and leaders who need to understand and support teams.
+Download the Agile for Leader’s flyer here.

 Like Agile and Scrum Training, coaching is an area where some organizations feel they can cut corners.
 Don’t do it!
 The challenge is that using Scrum or other Agile approaches requires a change in thinking and habits.
 People tend to resort to old habits, especially under stress.